language-plus-molecules/LPM-24-Dataset/README.md

     <td>The evaluation data for molecule caption generation.
 This split isn't available yet because we're still adding to it!</td>
   </tr>
 </table>

+Further, datasets are available in the `release' folder for all except train extra.

 ------------------------------------